-ONS-5010, our only product candidate in active development, will require extensive additional clinical testing before we are prepared to submit an application for regulatory approval for other indications besides wet AMD.
+ONS-5010, our only product candidate in active development, will require an additional adequate and well-controlled clinical trial evaluating ONS-5010, as well as additional requested CMC data indicated in the CRL, before we are able to re-submit a BLA for approval of ONS-5010 to treat wet AMD and extensive additional clinical testing before we are prepared to submit an application for regulatory approval for other indications.
 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we and any collaboration partners must conduct clinical trials to demonstrate the safety and efficacy of the product candidates in humans.

 We cannot guarantee that any future clinical trials will be conducted as planned or completed on schedule, if at all.
 For example, enrollment in the NORSE ONE and NORSE TWO studies was delayed from our original expectations.
-We could experience similar enrollment delays in the remaining NORSE trials (FOUR, FIVE, SIX and SEVEN) once they are initiated.
+We could experience similar enrollment delays in the remaining NORSE trials (FOUR, FIVE, SIX, SEVEN and EIGHT) once they are initiated.
 A failure of one or more clinical trials can occur at any stage of testing, and our future clinical trials may not be successful.
 Events that may prevent successful or timely completion of clinical development include but are not limited to:

-- inability to generate sufficient preclinical, toxicology or other in vivo or in vitro data to support the initiation of human clinical trials: - delays in reaching a consensus with regulatory agencies on study design; - delays in reaching agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites: - · delays in obtaining required IRB approval at each clinical trial site; - imposition of a clinical hold by regulatory agencies, after review of an investigational new drug, or IND, application or amendment or equivalent filing, or an inspection of our clinical trial operations or trial sites, or as a result of adverse events reported during a clinical trial; - further delays in recruiting suitable patients to participate in our clinical trials; - · difficulty collaborating with patient groups and investigators; - failure by our CROs, other third parties or us to adhere to clinical trial requirements; - failure to perform in accordance with the FDA's good clinical practice, or GCP, requirements or applicable regulatory guidelines in other countries: - delays in having subjects complete participation in a study or return for post-treatment follow-up, or subjects dropping out of a study; - occurrence of adverse events associated with the product candidate that are viewed to outweigh its potential benefits; - changes in regulatory requirements and guidance that require amending or submitting new clinical protocols; - the cost of clinical trials of our product candidates being greater than we anticipate; - clinical trials of our product candidates producing negative or inconclusive results, which may result in us deciding or regulators requiring us to conduct additional clinical trials or abandon product development programs; and - delays in manufacturing, testing, releasing, validating or importing/exporting and/or distributing sufficient stable quantities of our product candidates for use in clinical trials or the inability to do any of the foregoing.
+- inability to generate sufficient preclinical, toxicology or other in vivo or in vitro data to support the initiation of human clinical trials; - delays in reaching a consensus with regulatory agencies on study design; - delays in reaching agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites; - delays in obtaining required IRB approval at each clinical trial site;

+- imposition of a clinical hold by regulatory agencies, after review of an IND, application or amendment or equivalent filing, or an inspection of our clinical trial operations or trial sites, or as a result of adverse events reported during a clinical trial; - further delays in recruiting suitable patients to participate in our clinical trials; - difficulty collaborating with patient groups and investigators; - failure by our CROs, other third parties or us to adhere to clinical trial requirements; - failure to perform in accordance with the FDA's good clinical practice, or GCP, requirements or applicable regulatory guidelines in other countries; - delays in having subjects complete participation in a study or return for post-treatment follow-up, or subjects dropping out of a study; - occurrence of adverse events associated with the product candidate that are viewed to outweigh its potential benefits; - changes in regulatory requirements and guidance that require amending or submitting new clinical protocols; - the cost of clinical trials of our product candidates being greater than we anticipate; - clinical trials of our product candidates producing negative or inconclusive results, which may result in us deciding or regulators requiring us to conduct additional clinical trials or abandon product development programs; and - delays in manufacturing, testing, releasing, validating or importing/exporting and/or distributing sufficient stable quantities of our product candidates for use in clinical trials or the inability to do any of the foregoing.